 How to Beat “Invisible Content” Syndrome

 I’ve got some bad news for you: every new blog is born with a disease.
 Professionals call it Invisible Content Syndrome — or ICS.
 Others call it obscurity.
-No matter … it sucks.
 The good news is you can conquer it.
 Here’s how.

 The Foolproof Cure for Weak Content: 4 Ways to Get Some Perspective

-You got a sweet idea for a blog post.
+You have a sweet idea for a blog post.
 You pop out of bed and hammer out the first draft.
-When you are finished you read what you wrote and think that sucks.
+When you are finished, you read what you wrote and think that sucks.
 Don’t worry.
 That happens to all of us.
 And there are four great ways to fix it.

 The Force that Powers Persuasive Content (And 3 Ways to Intensify It)

 Bet you didn’t know this, but character building and content marketing go hand in hand.
-Behind every piece of content you create is a person.
-Is that person honest, credible and an authority?
+There’s a person behind every piece of content.
+Is that person honest, credible, and an authority?
 If not, then here are three ways to improve those essential components.